sw-development-services/animate-plugin/README.md

 To start using Animate, just navigate to the Control Panel and click on the Animate plugin.

 1. To activate be sure to make sure you turn the Activate Animate lightswitch on.
-2. To use a CDN wiht the library, be sure to turn the Use CDN lightswitch on.
+2. To use a CDN with the library, be sure to turn the Use CDN lightswitch on.
 It is good practice to use a CDN in production environments.
 If you are developing locally, there is no need to turn it on.

 ![Screenshot](resources/img/animate-settings.png)